 - In 2013, the Housing Department partnered with the Canadian Diabetes Association Clothesline Program and diverted more than 3,700 kilograms of items from local landfills – while also raising funds for an important cause.

-- Organics began to be collected from Residence Commons for composting in the late 1990’s.
-That program has grown considerably over the years and now organics are also collected from food preparation areas of the University Centre, as well as in two residence buildings as part of a pilot program in residence, running 2016-2017.
+- Organics began to be collected from Residence Commons for composting in the late 1990s.
+That program has grown considerably over the years and now organics are also collected from food preparation areas of the University Centre, as well as in key residence buildings.

 - Since 2014 Carleton has worked towards a 5.6% reduction in water usage.